 - Teacup Chihuahuas require less activity than a typical dog.
 Two daily 5- to 10-minute walks are sufficient.

-- Playing sessions should be brief (no longer than 10 to 15 minutes).
+- Playing sessions should be brief (10 to 15 minutes).

 How Much Grooming is Needed?

 - These dogs shed, whether they have long or short coats, especially in the spring.

 - Brush your small Chihuahua gently twice a week to reduce hair loss.

 Do Chihuahuas Like Cold Weather?

 - Teacup Chihuahuas should be well-dressed when going outside, especially in the winter, as all Chihuahuas suffer in cold weather.

 - These dogs should also avoid the rain.